 • Black Bullet;

-Lolita - getting to know the loli and their style
+Lolita - Getting to know loli and its style

-Finally, let's leave a list of famous loli characters.
-It is worth remembering that what defines a character to be a loli is not only her age or childlike appearance but also the clothes she is wearing.
-Many end up meeting characters but have no idea that the clothes they are wearing are part of the lolita style.
+To conclude, let’s leave a list of famous loli characters.
+It is worth remembering that what defines a character as a loli is not just their age or childlike appearance but also the clothes they are wearing.
+Many end up knowing characters but have no idea that the clothes they are wearing are part of the lolita style.

 • Suzu Hagimura (Seitokai Yakuindomo);